Sainsbury’s Logo

 J Sainsbury Logo 1960

-In 1960 another version of the logo appeared, which was used by the brand at the same time as the J Sainsbury emblem.
+In 1960, another version of the logo appeared, which the brand used alongside the J Sainsbury emblem.
 It represented Sainsbury’s, the name under which the company currently operated.
-The design of this version was very similar to that of the J Sainsbury’s badge.
+The design of this version was very similar to that of J Sainsbury’s badge.
 The only difference was noticeable in the small details.
 The Sainsbury’s version was presented in a thinner font, providing a stylish look, excellent readability, and a lighter shade of orange.

 1994 – 1999